-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been diagnosed with Aplastic Anemia or Bone Marrow Aplasia.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Aplastic Anemia or Bone Marrow Aplasia.

 Questions that will be addressed will include: